-Art is what is intended and presented as art, and the way to attain artful productivity is to keep it alive by tending to the artistic process for years.
+Art is what is intended and presented as art.
+Art can be appreciated as that.
+The way to attain artful productivity includes keeping "fresh eyes" alive, and tending to the artistic process for years.

 Storytelling is a form of art, and painting another.
 Symbolic meanings may go into the presentations.

 Art has its uses.
 People indulge in art:

 What do artists say?

 Try to discern between what people say, do, and are established inside.
 For example, what artists say about art and how they go on about life an art, may not be perfectly aligned.
 The fate of outstanding art is to be bought by collectors, museums, the rich and wealthy, so many young artists-to-be dream of such a fare - even though they may look different.

 This page brings terse sayings about art from many artists and others.
 Their views differ a lot.
 By sifting through the compressed maxims given you could come up with art guidelines that are real help.
 Art quotations and other sayings have been arranged in a way that is quite easy to learn in the right hands.
 [More]